SVAI/nf-qiagen/README.md

 ## Abstract *: Summarize everything in a few sentences.*

+Using the RNASeq data, we differentiated between the tumor types that descend from Schwann cells and identified drugs that target those differences.

+The following steps were followed:
+1. Cluster RNASeq expression data using PCA and t-SNE
+2. Identify the biology that differentiates the tumor types
+3. Create a network for each type, emphasizing the differences
+4. Identify drugs that target key molecules in the tumor types

 ## Introduction *: What's the problem?
 Why should we solve it?*

+Seems like we could skip this

 ## Methods *: How did we go about solving it?*